Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Results

 \subsection{Dataset}

-In this work, we are working with the CoarseWSD-20 dataset \citep{key-loureiro} that is a dataset for figuring out the actual meaning of words that, in practice, can have different meanings.
+In this work, we are working with the CoarseWSD-20 dataset \cite{key-loureiro}, which is a dataset for figuring out the actual meaning of words that, in practice, can have different meanings.
 The dataset is made from Wikipedia and only includes nouns.
 It focuses on 20 words that can have 2 to 5 different meanings.
-In total, the dataset contains 10,196 cases, and it is useful for testing WSD models, as it has all the senses in the test sets.
+The dataset contains 10,196 cases, which helps test WSD models, as it has all the senses in the test sets.
 This makes it particularly suitable for evaluating WSD models.

-However, there are certain peculiarities as well.
-As our method is completely unsupervised, we do not need to use the training samples offered.
+As our method is fully unsupervised, we do not need to use the training instances offered.
 At the same time, if we were to compete with solutions that use such training samples, the comparison would be unfair.
-So we will limit ourselves to the comparison with other unsupervised techniques, particularly the weak (RO) and the strong (MFS) baselines.
-In addition, we need to make a small adaptation in some mapping classes, to facilitate the disambiguation.
+So, we will limit ourselves to the comparison with other unsupervised techniques, particularly the weak (RO) and the strong (MFS) baselines.
+In addition, we need to adapt some mapping classes to facilitate the disambiguation slightly.